Wireworm and Potato

 - Temperatures: While temperatures affect the wireworm they will move up and down in the soil profile depending on the ground temperatures allowing them to survive in extreme conditions along with dry or heavily saturated soils.

 - Moisture: In warmer weather with heavily saturated soils the wireworm will move to the surface usually the top 2-3 centimeters or one to two inches of the ground.
 With the lack of moisture and higher temperatures, they will migrate slightly deeper in the soil profile.

-- Vegetation: This significantly impacts the presence of wireworm.
+- Vegetation: This significantly impacts the presence of wireworms.
 Having exposed soils over winter without vegetation will drive them deeper and in some cases kill off some of them.
 Unworked or heavy sod lands tend to have higher populations of wireworm unlike fields with crop rotation.

 New Field Inspection for Wireworm

-Before selecting a location for production of potatoes determining the presence of wireworms is mandatory for successful crop production before planting.
+Before selecting a location for the production of potatoes determining the presence of wireworms is mandatory for successful crop production before planting.
 Keeping in mind wireworms are not selective as to whether this will be large scale crop production or a garden.

-My first step in determining the presence of wireworm I like to call this the “gawking” technique.
+My first step in determining the presence of wireworms I like to call this the “gawking” technique.
 By this, I like to study the surroundings, vegetation, and bordering crop fields.
 Several types of grass will encourage or promote the lifecycle of the click beetle.
 Gathering the information on the weeds or grasses growing in this area will help you determine their presence.

 The boundaries of the fields or nearby fields also can indicate problems.
 As an example, a nearby field with mustard, rye or crops that have natural toxins that affect the presence of wireworms can force them to migrate into your selected area.